laravel/docs/artisan.md

         require base_path('routes/console.php');
     }

 Even though this file does not define HTTP routes, it defines console based entry points (routes) into your application.
-Within this file, you may define all of your Closure based routes using the `Artisan::command` method.
-The `command` method accepts two arguments: the [command signature](#defining-input-expectations) and a Closure which receives the commands arguments and options:
+Within this file, you may define all of your closure based routes using the `Artisan::command` method.
+The `command` method accepts two arguments: the [command signature](#defining-input-expectations) and a closure which receives the commands arguments and options:

     Artisan::command('build {project}', function ($project) {
         $this->info("Building {$project}!");
     });

-The Closure is bound to the underlying command instance, so you have full access to all of the helper methods you would typically be able to access on a full command class.
+The closure is bound to the underlying command instance, so you have full access to all of the helper methods you would typically be able to access on a full command class.

 <a name="type-hinting-dependencies"></a>
 #### Type-Hinting Dependencies

-In addition to receiving your command's arguments and options, command Closures may also type-hint additional dependencies that you would like resolved out of the [service container](/docs/{{version}}/container):
+In addition to receiving your command's arguments and options, command closures may also type-hint additional dependencies that you would like resolved out of the [service container](/docs/{{version}}/container):

     use App\Models\User;
     use App\Support\DripEmailer;